 Please note that when we refer to “in writing” in these Terms and Conditions, this includes e-mail.

-Terms and Conditions last updated February 2019
+Service and Booking Terms and Conditions last updated July 2019

 BeSophro (“We”) are committed to protecting and respecting your privacy.